AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 -->

 #### Custom functions in rule editor {#custom-functions}

+You can also use custom functions in your rule editor.
+For instructions on creating custom functions, refer to the article [Custom Functions in Adaptive Forms](/help/forms/create-and-use-custom-functions.md).

 Apart from the out-of-the-box functions like *Sum of* that are listed under Functions Output, you can write custom functions that you frequently need.
 Ensure that the function you write is accompanied by the `jsdoc` above it.